 Avoiding Pacifier Teeth

-With proper use of a pacifier, your baby can self-soothe without developing dental problems.
+With the proper use of a pacifier, your baby can self-soothe without developing dental problems.
 Wean your child from their paci by the age of two to reduce the risk of pacifier teeth (source).

 Using pacifiers labeled as “orthodontically friendly” may lower the risk of dental issues.
 You could also limit pacifier use to sleeping times.
 This reduces the usage time, while still lowering the risk of SIDS.

 Breaking the Habit

 Think it’s time for your child to ditch the paci?
 Here are some helpful tips on how to break the habit:

 - Distractions: When your child asks for their paci, distract them with other activities, such as reading, coloring, playing with their favorite toy, etc.

 - Offer a transitional object: Because pacifiers are often a form of comfort, offer your child a transitional security object, such as a blanket or doll.